cloudtnt-rcl/project-reports/papers/dmc-v1.md

 ### Stackable

-Individual DMCs can be grouped together to from larger credentials or to cover a wider job function.
+Individual DMCs can be grouped together.
 For instance, a mechanic may stack her individual DMCs in engine repair, automotive electrical and fuel systems as she moves along her career path.
 This method of stacking DMCs promotes life long learning.

 ### Self-Paced